1 This website and its content is copyright of 'JTF (Wholesale) Ltd'. All rights reserved.

 Chief Executive Officer

-As a business we are delighted to confirm that –
+As a business we can confirm –

 • Males and Females get paid the same rate of pay for the same jobs at the same level